graphiq-dev/graphiq/docs/tutorials.md

 * evaluating quantum circuits and states
 * mapping a target state to a generating circuit
 * benchmarking tools
-* utility and visualization tools in Graphiq
+* utility and visualization tools in GraphiQ